gershnik/intrusive_shared_ptr/doc/ref_counted.md

   The `initial_strong` parameter is the initial value for the `Owner`s reference count.
 Since `weak_reference` objects are created on-demand the referent's count can be any value that was reached prior to `weak_reference` creation.
   The `owner` is a raw pointer to the `Owner` object.
 * Protected destructor.
+* Protected `void destroy() const noexcept`.
+Called when object's own reference count drops to 0 to destroy the object.
+The default implementation calls `delete` on derived class pointer.
+Can be overriden in a derived class.
 * Public `void add_ref() const noexcept`.
 Increments object's own reference count.
 Can be overriden in a derived class.
 * Public `void sub_ref() const noexcept`.
 Decrements object's own reference count and destroys the object if it reaches 0.
 Note that the `Owner` always holds a reference to its `weak_reference` (control block) so it will only be destroyed after the `Owner` object.
 Can be overriden in a derived class.
 * Public